-All the National Authorities MUST approve such courses and send a list (updated every four years) to the UIM Every list must include ALL the following criteria in English:
+All National Authorities MUST approve such courses and send to the UIM the Water Registration documentation in English, including:

-A PLAN to scale (1:500 ...
-1:2 000) with graphic scale representation and geographical north, showing accurately:
+- 1. A PLAN to scale (1:500 ...
+1:2 000) with graphic scale representation and geographical north A3 color copy - Coloured photographs of the surrounding area (banks, sea walls and others) - 3.
+Fully filled UIM official Questionnaire for Water Registration - 4.
+Environmental plan of the race event